shahriarshayesteh/shahriarshayesteh.github.io/_pages/about.md

 - **Machine Learning**: Fairness, responsible AI, explainable AI, ethics, and foundation models.

 ### Achievements
-- Awarded a full assistantship from the University of Ottawa.
+- **Full Assistantship from the University of Ottawa**: Recognized for academic excellence and research potential.
-- Graduated with an A.
+- **Graduated with Honors**: Achieved top grades throughout my academic journey.
-- Head TA for the Machine Learning course at UBC.
+- **Head TA for Machine Learning at UBC**: Demonstrated leadership and expertise in machine learning and data mining.
-- Received a full Graduate Research Assistantship (GRA) from Penn State University.
+- **Graduate Research Assistantship (GRA) at Penn State University**: Awarded for outstanding research capabilities.
-- Awarded a full scholarship for the Mila Summer School on Responsible AI and Human Rights.
+- **Full Scholarship for Mila Summer School**: Selected for the prestigious program on Responsible AI and Human Rights.

 ### News
 I am currently leaving the PrivaSeer project at the end of summer and looking to join a new lab to pursue projects related to generative AI.